-PP pupils understand how to keep safe e.g. stranger danger, road safety
+PP pupils understand how to keep safe e.g. stranger danger, road safety.

-PP pupils socialise with others, share, understand their impact on others and look after their own wellbeing and emotional health
+PP pupils socialise with others, share, understand their impact on others and look after their own wellbeing and emotional health.

-- children safe online and appropriate online use for the age group through sharing information with pupils and parents and parent sessions - PP pupils are supported with keeping safe e.g. stranger danger, road safety through road safety sessions and role play, through posters and information shared with parents and pupils - PP pupils are supported socialise with others, share, understand their impact on others.
+- PP pupils and parents are supported to develop good routines at home to ensure basic needs are met - sleep routines, bedtime routines, brushing teeth and hair through information sharing, signposting support, offers of early help, role play and sessions in school and parenting support. - PP parents are supported to ensure that they understand how to keep their children safe online and appropriate online use for the age group through sharing information with pupils and parents and parent sessions. - PP pupils are supported with keeping safe e.g. stranger danger, road safety through road safety sessions and role play, through posters and information shared with parents and pupils. - PP pupils are supported socialise with others, share, understand their impact on others.
 They have adult support when needed.
-Social groups are set up to support those finding socialising a challenge
+Social groups are set up to support those finding socialising a challenge.